timelsass/customizer-social-icons/readme.txt

 == Changelog ==

+= 0.4 =
+* Bug fix: Fixed typo in icon type icon for weibo causing it not to display.

 = 0.3 =
 * New Feature: Added color selections for icons in customizer.
 * Update: Changed control styles to look more modern.